Skip to content

 Mark Cunliffe

 Senior Contributor Mark's first cinematic experience was watching the Cannon and Ball vehicle, The Boys in Blue.
 He hasn't looked back since.
-Hailing from Lancashire, he is an occasional contributor to Arrow DVD, writing booklet inlay essays on a variety of titles, including Children of Men and The Great Escape.
-He has also written a chapter for Ste Brotherstone and Dave Lawrence's book, Scarred For Life Vol II.
-He is often found on Letterboxd, has appeared on the Talking Pictures podcast and also writes for We Are Cult, Horrified, America's left-leaning news outlet ZNetwork, and the fanzine Undefined Boundary: The Journal of Psychick Albion.
-He is also a regular contributor to the Geek Show's podcasts, including Pop Screen and the Uncut series.
+Hailing from St Helens, he is an occasional contributor to Arrow DVD, writing booklet inlay essays on a variety of titles, including Children of Men and The Great Escape.
+He is a reviewer with IndieMDB and has also written a chapter for Ste Brotherstone and Dave Lawrence's book, Scarred For Life Vol II.
+Other sites he has written for include We Are Cult, Horrified, and America's left-leaning news outlet ZNetwork.
+Publications he has written articles for include Stat Magazine and the fanzine Undefined Boundary: The Journal of Psychick Albion.
+He is also a regular contributor to the Geek Show's podcasts, including Pop Screen and the Uncut series, and he can be found on Letterboxd.

 • Movies & Documentaries